rschristopher/rschristopher.github.io/src/criticisms/deflation.md

-Bitcoin, during the Great Depression, would have revealed that the price of manual labor on a farm is no longer sufficient to sustain a family, nor is a small family farm sufficient to sustain a family.
+Bitcoin, during the Great Depression, would have revealed that the price of manual labor on a farm was no longer sufficient to sustain a family, nor was a small family farm sufficient to sustain a family.
 We know this in hindsight, but how useful would this have been